orphefs/orphefs/README.md

 Welcome to my GitHub page!

 I am an electrical engineer and data scientist with an academic mathematical and computational background, looking to solve interesting, research-type problems with high social impact.
 My educational and research background is in electrical engineering, materials science, and computer science.
 I have extensive experience with signal processing and algorithm development for software and hardware.
-Besides academia, I was previously involved in technology transfer, authored two patents, served as a data science consultant for a commercial company, and developed production-level software for indoor localization.
+Besides academia, I was previously involved in technology transfer, co-authored two patents, served as a data science consultant for a commercial company, and developed production-level software for indoor localization.
 I am currently working as a research engineer in the Innovation department of IKNOWHOW S.A., Athens, Greece.
 Over there I am currently:

 - Developing machine learning and computer vision applications
 - The technical lead for part of our robotics and AI projects